hpides/alsatian/README.md

 - Large files like datasets, model snapshots, or large log files of experiments are not contained in the repo.
 If you need access please feel free to reach out to us!

+## Reproducibility

+- **For Reproducibility, please switch to the branch `reproducibility`** and checkout the readme in the folder `reproducibility`
+- The code in the `reproducibility` contains boiled-down script to reproduce only the experiments in the paper

 ## Repository Structure

 - [setup](setup) contains information on the hardware and software setup we use.